mymindishazel/marv-docs/dbots.md

 > What platforms does Marv support?

-Marv supporst all major platforms, including...
+Marv supports all major platforms, including...
 - Youtube (videos, playlists, and livestreams)
 - Soundcloud (tracks and sets)
 - Twitch